nnaemekailoh/onprem-airgapped-k8s-platform/README.md

 - **Operating System:**
   - **MAAS:**
     I would use MAAS to provision the physical servers.
-With MAAS, I can have
+    With MAAS, I can have:
       - Remote Power Control
       - PXE booting and DHCP
       - OS Imaging and Deployment
       - REST API access (which I can call from a build tool like Jenkins)
   - **Cloud-init:**
     I would leverage Cloud-init for initial server configuration.
 This would handle network settings and SSH keys on the first boot.
   - **Ansible:**